iotgdev/4d-treasurebox/README.md

 #### Setting up workflow environment secrets

-Follow the instructions in the link below to setup the following environment variables in the Treasure Data console.
+Setup the following environment variables in the Treasure Data console as shown in the link below.

 https://docs.treasuredata.com/display/public/PD/Setting+Workflow+Secrets+from+TD+Console

-There are multiple required environment variables for the 4D Treasurebox listed below. __These should not start with numbers__
+The required environment variables for the 4D Treasurebox are listed below.

 | ENV Variable      | Type                     | Description                                                                                        |
 | :---------------- | :----------------------- | :------------------------------------------------------------------------------------------------- |